deficollective/deficollective.github.io/content/english/pages/reporting-policy.md

 [DeBank's Time Machine](https://debank.com/paid) is used to access the historical state of the Collective's portofolio at the time needed for the reporting.

 To ease the accounting of gas expenses, we consolidate the execution of the transactions on one signing wallet as much as possible.
-Then, we use [0xKhmer's Gas Spent Checker](https://dune.com/0xkhmer/gas-spent-checker) to get a gas-token-denominated and dollar denominated overview of the gas spending on each chain.
+Then, we use [0xKhmer's Gas Spent Checker](https://dune.com/0xkhmer/gas-spent-checker) to get a gas-token-denominated and dollar denominated overview of the gas spent on each chain.

 Finally, we used [Smoldapp’s Multisafe tool](https://smold.app/safe) to deploy the Collective’s safes, enabling it to have the same address for its safes on all the chains it is active on (mainnet, Arbitrum, Optimism, Base, Polygon-PoS, Polygon-zkEVM, Mantle & Linea).
 It dramatically improves tracking the gas balance, accounting, and bridging operations.